-And this sanitized version is appealing, so appealing.
+This sanitized version is appealing, so appealing.
 It beckons me and I want to leave this urban center with its nasty homeless people.
 Yes.
 I admit it.
 There are times when I am irritated at the homeless lining the sidewalk every morning and every evening, always asking for more.
 Times when I tire of these city streets that are never clean no matter how much you scrub; the subway station that always carries the smell of bleach mixed with urine.
 Exhausted with the never-ending streams of humanity, always there.
-Mostly sick of the fact that there is so little I can do to change the situation.
+Mostly, I am sick of the fact that there is so little I can do to change the situation.

-It is only recently that I came across a passage in the book of Kings.
-A passage that is famous but I never realized how much it spoke to God’s care for our human limitations, for those times when we want a more sanitized version of life.*
+Recently I came across a passage in the book of Kings.
+It’s a passage that I’ve read before, but this time I saw it with different eyes.
+I never realized how much it spoke to God’s care for our human limitations, for those times when we want a more sanitized version of life.*